swillems/histopya/README.md

 ## Input data

-To create an ion-network, nothing more is needed than a single folder containing a csv per experiment with all its peak picked fragment ions.
+To create an ion-network, nothing more is needed than a single folder containing a csv per run of the experiment with all its peak picked fragment ions.
 Herein, each ion needs to have the following  attributes:

 1. m/z
 2. DT